noahehall/theBookOfNoah/algorithms.md

     - kind of pointer/address; its not the data but it points to the data
     - e.g.
       - your home address points to your home
+    - enables you to maintain several sorted orders for the same data
+    - sorting a small index is faster than sorting the entire dataset
+    - each index maintains a specific data order and points to the full dataset so you find what youre looking for extremely fast

 ## sorting
   - placing data in an order that makes it easy to perform CRUD operations
   - makes searches considerably faster